Delmer Charles Austin passed away on December 13, 2019, at the age of 97, after a short period of declining health.

 Delmer is survived by daughters Elaine Graganella of South Carolina, Janice Ely of St. Johnsbury, and Kathleen Greenwood of Florida, as well as 14 grandchildren, 24 great-grandchildren and 3 great- great-grandchildren.

-A graveside service will be held at the Mount Pleasant Cemetery on May 16, 2020, at 11 a.m.
+A graveside service will be held at the Mount Pleasant Cemetery a date to be announced at a later time.
 Donations can be made to the Union Baptist Church Missions Fund, (932 US Route 5, Waterford, VT 05819) or the local Veterans’ Chapter of choice.

-To send flowers to Delmer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Delmer Austin, please visit our floral store.

 Missions Outreach c/o Union Baptist Church